How to become

 Apprenticeship

-You may be able to do a media production coordinator higher apprenticeship, or a creative industries production management degree apprenticeship.
+You may be able to apply to do a Junior Production Co-ordinator Level 4 Higher Apprenticeship, or a Creative Industries Production Management Level 7 Degree Apprenticeship.
 You'll usually need experience in production management or production accounting to do the degree apprenticeship.

-You could also start out by doing a broadcast production assistant advanced apprenticeship and then work your way up to management level as your experience grows.
+You could also start out by doing a Production Assistant - Screen and Audio Level 3 Advanced Apprenticeship and then work your way up to management level as your experience grows.

 Entry requirements